pablopv81/TFM-PabloPV/README.md

 https://www.youtube.com/watch?v=mQJ_v8_Gc80 <br/>
 https://www.youtube.com/watch?v=MC2_Gxzo9RQ <br/>

 It also has been detected errors related with the format with which BOE represents the identification of the articles.
-Usually, numbers (1,2,3...) are used, but it has also been detected the usage of ordinal numbers (primera, segunda, tercera...), causing the impossibility of retrieving the original content od the article, as it is presented in this video.<br/>
+Usually, numbers (1,2,3...) are used, but it has also been detected the usage of ordinal numbers (primera, segunda, tercera...), causing the impossibility of retrieving the original content of the article, as it is presented in this video.<br/>

 https://www.youtube.com/watch?v=0SxFSGjCC1c <br/>